Honors Program FAQs

 At the beginning of every academic year, the Honors Committee considers petitions to be admitted to Honors from students who do not meet the 3.5 cumulative GPA requirement.
 Students who have a GPA of at least 3.45, and the support of their departmental honors coordinator and potential thesis advisor are eligible to petition.
 Students who are admitted by petition must earn at least a 3.5 semester GPA in every subsequent semester to be eligible to continue in the Honors Program.

 The College requires honors students to be in residence and enrolled in at least one hour of honors credit during the semester in which they are completing the Honors Program.
 Many departments have additional requirements for coursework for Honors students; be sure to check with your Departmental Honors Coordinator for more information.

 Your committee must include at least three “core” Emory University faculty members (Emory faculty outside the College may serve in this capacity, including Oxford College faculty).
 At least one member must be inside your department, and at least one member must be outside your department.
 You may have additional committee members, including faculty from other universities, beyond the required three core members.
 Only core members vote on level of honors.
-Your advisor counts as one of the three “core” members, and may be any Emory University faculty member (she/ he does not need to be inside your department or faculty in Emory College).
+Your advisor counts as one of the three “core” members.

 All core committee members must be Emory faculty.
 Lecturers, assistant professors, associate professors, research professors, full professors, and emeritus professors are eligible.
 Adjunct and visiting faculty are eligible as long as they are teaching at Emory during both semesters of the academic year during which you are writing your thesis.
 Graduate students and postdoctoral fellows may serve on your committee, but not as core members.